MontiCore/monticore/README.md

 `VarDeclaration` defines the new form of `symbol`.
 Heavy infrastructure exists to manage definition of names, visibility, etc.

+We now can write statemachines like:

+    statemachine PingPong {
+      state Ping, Pong;
+      Ping : (speed > 14km/h && !missedBall) -> Pong
+    }

-* Please note that in both cases (extension and overwriting) existing nonterminals, we do not touch nor copy/paste the predefined grammars, but achieve a black-box reuse.
+* Please note that in both cases (extension and overwriting) existing nonterminals, we do not touch nor copy/paste the predefined grammars, but achieve a out-of-the-box reuse.
+* Out-of-the-box reuse also includes reuse of predefined typechecks, code generation, etc.
+  They only need to be extended to the added variants.
-* Please also note that `PlusExpr` is a left-recursive extension.
+* Please also note that `PlusExpr` is mutually left-recursivei (Yes, that works in MontiCore 6).

 The form of Transitions is overwritten by the